 Every day I sit at my desk I feel my body telling me it desires to be outside.
 It wants to work and move.
 It wants to be productive by growing plants and tending to other creatures.
 And no, my 2 African violet office plants don't count as growing plants.

 In order to move from the city we need 2 things.
 Capital and mobile income.
 We also need a debt payoff plan.

 Capital: We need cash to buy land, build/fix dwellings and invest in tools.
 We need cash to invest in our own skills.
 We also need cash to pay for things we can't barter or trade for, say car insurance, and property taxes.
 Preferably we want to buy land with cash and build with cash to avoid mortgage debt.
 We are trying to keep our expenses low so we can save money for capital.

 Mobile Income: Passive income would be great, it would be money we don't have to work for.
 However being realistic, you need lots of money to make passive income.
 So we have come to the conclusion what we really need is mobile income.
 Income that doesn't require us to work specific hours or in a specific place.
 We need income that we can start now in our apartment and travel with us to the farm.
 This income would be to provide on-going cash flow while we work to set up the farm and to ease the stress of financial uncertainties.
 This blog is part of our mobile income plan.

 We both recognize we don't have the skills we need to farm, it's just not what we were trained to do.
 We have made a list of skills we want to learn, and have started to check things off the list.
+Using our directory to find schools near us: Directory of Hands-On Learning.
 While we amass capital and build mobile income, we can also learn skills.